25 Ways to Increase Your Protein Intake

-If there's one thing that can help you eat less and increase the chance you'll lose weight in turn, it's eating more protein.
+If there's one thing that can help you eat less and increase the chance you'll lose weight, it's getting more protein.
 Protein has been shown to help keep you fuller longer, speed up your metabolism, and even help build muscle more efficiently.
+You know that protein is the answer to your better body questions, but just how to get more protein is a different problem.

 Regular yogurt often has tons of additives and hidden sugar—especially the flavored ones—but plain Greek yogurt can have up to almost 20 grams of protein per serving.
 Look for varieties with little to no sugar for an afternoon snack or a great way to jumpstart your morning.